WILDFLOWER HOME PAGE SEARCH BY PLANT NAME WHITE FLOWERS CONTACT US

 Lepidium

-lasiocarpum Brassicaceae (Mustard Family) Semi-desert.
+lasiocarpum (Hairy Pod Pepperwort) Brassicaceae (Mustard Family) Semi-desert.
 Shrublands,

 openings.
 Spring.
 Above the basal rosette of deeply cut leaves, Lepidium lasiocarpum is thick stemmed and sparsely leaved.
 Flowers are minute in a whorled cluster.
 This is not a commonly observed plant and its weedy look does not make it so attractive when it is observed, but a close inspection reveals intricate beauty.
-The vertically pointing seeds in the lower left and the more finely cut, fern-like leaves belong to Filaree, Erodium cicutarium.
-Leaves of Lepidium lasiocarpum show at the bottom center and bottom right.
+The vertically pointing seeds in the lower left and at the bottom of the photograph and the finely cut, fern-like leaves belong to Filaree, Erodium cicutarium.
 "Lasio" "carpum" is Greek for "hairy" "fruited".
-Thomas Nuttall, famed 18th century collector and teacher, collected this species in 1836 and named it in Torrey and Gray's 1838 Flora of North America.
-(More biographical information.) |
+Thomas Nuttall, famed 18th century collector and Harvard teacher, collected this species in 1836 and named it in Torrey and Gray's 1838 Flora of North America.
+(Click the title to read.)
+(More biographical information about Nuttall.) |

 ||